Venyx Injury Law Logo Colorado personal injury firm lower fee

 Why Rear-End Motorcycle Injuries Are So Serious

 When a car rear-ends a motorcycle, the rider has nowhere for the energy to go.
-There is no crumple zone absorbing the impact, no headrest limiting whiplash, no seatbelt distributing force across the body.
+No crumple zone, no headrest, no seat belt.
 The full energy of the collision transfers directly to the rider.
-Common injuries from rear-end motorcycle crashes include:

 Even helmeted riders can sustain TBI from the rotational forces of a rear impact.
 Concussions, post-concussion syndrome, and more severe TBI are common in high-speed rear collisions.